cyclic-software/docs/docs/concepts/transactions.md

 We think of a *transaction* as an encapsulation of events that compose a single unit of service for a web application.

 These events consist of an entire end-to-end lifecycle of a single request handled by an app.
-The Cyclic runtime instruments applications with tooling that captures, measures and aggregates network requests, responses, application logs, errors and exceptions to provide full visibility for each call.
+The Cyclic runtime instruments applications with tooling that captures, measures, and aggregates network requests, responses, application logs, errors, and exceptions to provide full visibility for each call.

 ## Transaction components
 Each transaction is composed of: